anonamee-333/anon-nldl-aaaa/README.md

 The build includes five agents (Switch with the `-agent` argument):

 - Hanning (Audio agent with Hanning windowing function, but includes position sensor and raycast sensors)
 - HanningAO (Audio agent with Hanning windowing function.
-AO means AudioOnly, and it only has the audio sensor)
+AO means AudioOnly.
+It does not have any other sensors besides the audio-sensor.)
 - Rect (Audio agent with rectangular windowing function, but includes position sensor and raycast sensors)
 - RectAO (Audio agent with rectangular windowing function.
-AO means AudioOnly, and it only has the audio sensor)
+AO means AudioOnly.
+It does not have any other sensors besides the audio-sensor.)
-- Random  (Navigates to random coordinates in the scene using Unity NavMesh.)
+- Random  (Navigates to random coordinates in the scene using Unity NavMesh.
+Technically uses a NN-model similar to other agents, but the actions from the model are not used to move the agent.)

 ### LoSReward

 The reward signal includes an optional component for line-of-sight.
 Here the agent is rewarded if it correctly guesses whether it has line-of-sight to the target or not.
 The third element of the action vector is used for this.
+The motivation is to train the agent to switch between using the NavGrid and directly moving along the action vector.

 `-losreward 0` disables the line-of-sight reward by scaling it with 0.
-This is recommended.
+This is recommended, as the switching between NavGrid and direct movement is not implemented.

 ### DecisionPeriod

-As the audio buffer is configured as 10 steps long (0.2 seconds), it is possible to save performance by only making a decision every 10 steps.
+As the audio buffer is (by default) configured as 10 steps long (0.2 seconds), it is possible to save performance by only making a decision every 10 steps.
 Making decisions on every step is possible, but the agent will not travel far in one step and there is little new information gained compared to the previous step.
+Training might be faster with 1 step decision period.

 `-decisionPeriod 1` for training